dominicrodger/dominicrodger.com.old/src/pages/about-me.md

 # Kanisa

-My current major project (as of June 2012) is [Kanisa][kanisa], a system for managing Church websites.
-I've somewhat stalled on developing Kal&#233;o, for 2 reasons:
+My current major project (as of April 2014) is [Kanisa][kanisa], a system for managing Church websites.
+It's a replacement for Kal&#233;o, which I've done for two reasons:

-1. It was the first Django project I ever started, so there's a lot of built up technical debt.
+1. Kal&#233;o was the first Django project I ever started, so there's a lot of built up technical debt.
-2. It was my first attempt at a system for managing Church websites, so there's a lot of things I didn't anticipate that I now need, and a lot of things I thought I'd need that it turned out I didn't.
+2. Kal&#233;o was my first attempt at a system for managing Church websites, so there's a lot of things I didn't anticipate that I now need, and a lot of things I thought I'd need that it turned out I didn't.

-I am looking forward to the pain of the [Second-system effect][sse].

 [^1]: Kal&#233;o is a Django application which I've written for
       managing websites for Churches.
-It is currently closed-source, and I'm hoping to replace it with Kanisa (despite what I said in [Starting Over](http://www.dominicrodger.com/starting-over.html)).
+It's closed-source (mostly because the code is fairly embarrassing), and I'm replacing it with Kanisa (despite what I said in
+      [Starting Over](http://www.dominicrodger.com/starting-over.html)).
 [^2]: These sites aren't directly run by me - I just look after the
       software and the servers.